 As you earn your diploma or certificate, you may choose from a number of specializations, such as cardiology, pediatrics, obstetrics and psychiatric nursing.
 Graduates of an RN certificate or diploma program are qualified to take the RN national licensing exam.

 Licensed Practical Nurse (LPN) to Registered Nurse (RN) Certificate Program

 LPN-to-RN students gain practical nursing skills and learn to treat varying conditions in patients of all ages.
-At the certificate level, RN students take foundational science classes and participate in lab work and clinical practica.
+At the certificate level, RN students take foundational science classes and participate in lab work and a clinical practicum.
 Topics of study include:

 - Foundations in nursing

 - Pediatric patient care